 Now Reading

-Seven Christian Books Hollywood Needs to Adapt Next
+7 Christian Books Hollywood Really Needs to Adapt

-Seven Christian Books Hollywood Needs to Adapt Next
+7 Christian Books Hollywood Really Needs to Adapt

-With Hollywood increasingly turning to the shelves of the Christian bookstore for new movie ideas (just like they’ve done for the Bible), we decided to look at seven books that should get their own movies, along with what directors should make it happen.
+There’s also hope that Hollywood will increasingly turn to the shelves of the Christian bookstore for new movie ideas.
+To get them started, we’ve pulled seven other books that should get their own movies, along with what directors should make it happen.

 The Space Trilogy – C.S.
 Lewis